 5. Buddhas speak of the emptiness of dharmas in order to destroy views, but if you are in turn attached to emptiness, you are one whom the buddhas cannot convert.
 When there is arising, emptiness alone arises; when there is cessation, emptiness alone ceases.
 In reality not a single dharma arises, not a single dharma ceases.
 All dharmas arise due to craving.
 Craving is neither within nor without, nor does it lie in-between.
-Discrimination is an empty dharma, but ordinary people are burnt up by it.
+Craving is an empty dharma, but ordinary people are burnt up by it.
 The false and the true (heterodox and orthodox views) are neither within nor without, nor in any of the ten directions.
 Discrimination is an empty dharma, but ordinary people are burnt up by it.
 All dharmas are likewise.

-8. Tripitaka Dharma Master (Bodhidharma) says: “Lacking understanding, the person pursues dharma; when there is understanding, dharma pursue the person.
-When one understands, the senses (the vijnana) draw in forms; when one is deluded, forms draw in the senses.
-The non-arising of the senses (vijnana) due to forms is called not seeing forms.
+8. Tripitaka Dharma Master says: Lacking understanding, the person pursues dharmas; when there is understanding, dharmas pursue the person.
+When one understands, the senses draw in forms; when one is deluded, forms draw in the senses.
+When the senses cease to arise due to forms it is called not seeing forms.

-9. Question: “What is that which is called the mind of enlightenment?”
-Answer: “The mind free of marks of differentiation is called Tathata (suchness).
+Answer: The mind free of marks of differentiation is called Tathata (suchness).
 The mind that is immutable is called the Dharma nature.
 The mind free of attachments is called liberation.
-The mind-nature’s freedom from limitations is called bodhi.
-The mind-nature’s quiescence is called nirvana.
+The mind-nature’s freedom from limitations is called enlightenment.
+The mind-nature’s quiescence is called Nirvana.

-11. Question: “What is that which is called the emptiness samadhi?”
-Answer: “Gazing at dharma (phenomena) yet abiding in emptiness: this is called the emptiness samadhi.”
+Answer: Gazing at dharmas (phenomena) yet abiding in emptiness: this is called the emptiness samadhi.
 (Jorgensen: “To observe that phenomena rest on emptiness is called the meditation on emptiness.”)

-Question: “What is that which is called abiding in the Dharma?”
-Answer: “Neither abiding in abiding (the world) nor abiding in non-abiding (emptiness), but abiding in the Dharma–this is called abiding in the Dharma.”
+Answer: Neither abiding in abiding (the world) nor abiding in non-abiding (emptiness), but abiding in the Dharma–this is called abiding in the Dharma.

 莫逐有縁 Neither follow existence